How (and why) the best protein powders are UPF-free - including ours

 The debate around ultra-processed foods is nuanced and, importantly, ongoing.
 Future research will undoubtedly help us to understand the role of ultra-processed foods in our health and lives on a deeper level, and we’ll always be tuned in to the latest findings, particularly when related to protein powders.

 For now, our main priority is to enable our customers to make informed choices when deciding which protein powder is best for them.
-And, we’ll continue to do everything we can to make sure our products are the most natural, ethically sourced options available: a non-UPF, non-GMO and non-soy option that doesn’t compromise on nutritional value and benefits, helping you to enjoy a balanced diet and support your optimal health.
+And, we’ll continue to do everything we can to make sure our products are the most natural, ethically sourced options available: a non-UPF, non-GMO, and non-soy option that doesn’t compromise on nutritional value and benefits, helping you to enjoy a balanced diet and support your optimal health.

 This means they’ll always be free from artificial ingredients, sourced from organic milk, and gently processed in a way that retains their nutritional integrity.
 While it’s perhaps not realistic to cut out all ultra-processed foods from your diet, we’ll help you to do so when it comes to your protein supplements and shakes.